 Prior to your first scheduled infusion appointment, you would have already been evaluated by one of our board-certified anesthesia providers.
-You would also have been given paperwork to bring to your first infusion day.
+You would have received an email reminder of your upcoming appointment and food/fluid restriction policy.

 For your comfort, you may bring items such as iPods, smartphones, tablets, and headphones.
 You will be in a private room setting during your infusion.
 Our goal is to make you feel at ease and comfortable before, during, and after your infusion treatment.
 Complimentary earplugs and eye covers are available for your use as well.

 Most importantly, you will also need to bring a driver to all of your appointments.

 It is possible to notice effects within 24 hours of a ketamine infusion.
 Many patients begin to benefit from symptom improvement within 2-4 hours, in some patients it may take up to 24-48 hours.
 You will fill out self-administered assessment questionnaires prior to each treatment.
 This will help us determine your response.